Full Rules of Fyziklani

 Registration for the Competition

-• To participate in the competition, a pre-registration is required at fyziklani.org.
+• To participate in the competition, pre-registration is required at fyziklani.org.

-• By registering for the competition, each team agrees to follow the Rules of Conduct and these Competition Rules and confirms they have made themselves acquainted with them.
+• By registering for the competition, each team agrees to follow the Rules of Conduct and these Rules of Fyziklani and confirms they have made themselves acquainted with them.

-• A team must consist of members belonging to at most two schools.
+• A team must consist of competitors belonging to at most two schools.

 • Students of a single school can compete at most in four distinct teams.
 In the case of unfilled places or other similar conditions, the organizers reserve the right to make an exception to this rule.

-• The name of a team can’t spread political or religious views, can’t be rude or insulting, or be in any other way inappropriate.
-The head organizer has a right to change the name of such a team, to censor it or to disqualify the team completely.
+• The name of a team cannot spread political or religious views, cannot be insulting, or be in any other way inappropriate.
+The head organizer has a right to change the name of such a team, censor it, or disqualify the team completely.

-• By registering in the competition, you agree with publishing the results of your team in the form of basic information (your name, surname, category, school and points) in the results table on the website, handbooks and yearbooks of FYKOS.
+• By registering in the competition, the team members agree with publishing the results of their team in the form of basic information (your name, surname, category, school, and points) in the results list in both print and digital outputs.

 Designation into Categories

-• The coefficient of a team is calculated as the arithmetic mean of the coefficients of individual members (they are added together and divided by the number of members).
+• The coefficient of a team is calculated as the arithmetic mean of the coefficients of individual competitors (they are added together and divided by the number of competitors).

 • The team is assigned the lowest category whose conditions it satisfies: